-Management believes there have been no substantial changes in the financial instruments since the year ended August 30, 2020.
-The reader will find this information in the annual MD&A for the year ended August 30, 2020.
+Management believes there have been no substantial changes in the financial instruments since the 53-week period ended August 30, 2020.
+The reader will find this information in the annual MD&A for the 53-week period ended August 30, 2020.